sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

 2. You will modify a `PurchaseOrderHeaders` record, save it locally, sync it to the backend and if backend doesn't accept this change due to some business logic failure, you will view them in Error Archive list.

-    Navigate to `PurchaseOrderHeaders` list, tap either one of the record.
+    Navigate to `PurchaseOrderHeaders` list, tap either one of the records.

     ![MDK](img-4.2.png)